recto: Self portrait on Balinese door (Donald Friend) verso: Jungle motif with devotional figure (I Made Jojol)

 06 Feb 1915 - 16 Aug 1989

 I Made Jojol

 circa 1951 -

 Donald Friend first visited Bali in 1966, later deciding to settle there at Sanur Beach where he built his Batujimbar Estate.
 Painted and carved respectively by Friend and Balinese sculptor I Made Jojol, this door was situated either in the museum or the guest pavilion that Friend created.
 In the upper section Friend has created a mocking portrait of himself as a Balinese prince, sitting in the lalita asana yoga pose; while the lower part was inspired by traditional Indonesian motifs.

 Reflecting his great love and appreciation of Bali, Friend commissioned the young Jojol to carve the verso of this work.
 The subject presumably relates to a legend connected with his mountain village.
 A princely figure in a doorway holds his palms together in the Balinese gesture of respect; contrasting with the surrounding riot of animals and foliage in a whimsical, asymmetric composition.

-David Robson (Author), Beyond Bawa: Modern mastersworks of monsoon Asia, London, 2007, 84 (colour illus.).
+David Robson, Beyond Bawa: Modern mastersworks of monsoon Asia, '7.
+Bali interlude', pg.
+73-84, London, 2007, 84 (colour illus.).